 "The market is pricing in the Federal Reserve`s actions at the Jackson Hole meeting and people are expecting some kind of tightening going on in that space.
 So that`s why gold is going to be under some kind of pressure."

-Markets were focused on an annual meeting of central bankers in Jackson Hole, Wyoming starting Thursday, where Federal Reserve Chair Janet Yellen and European Central Bank chief Mario Draghi are set to deliver speeches on Friday, on the outlook for monetary policy and interest rates.
+Markets were focused on an annual meeting of central bankers in Jackson Hole, Wyoming, starting on Thursday, where Federal Reserve Chair Janet Yellen and European Central Bank chief Mario Draghi are set to deliver speeches on Friday, on the outlook for monetary policy and interest rates.

 ECB`s Draghi on Wednesday warned against hasty policy responses and said gaps in understanding the workings of new policies remain.